clash-lang/clash-compiler/docs/developing-hardware/language.rst

 - `Real World Haskell <http://book.realworldhaskell.org/read/>`_
 - `The Haskell Wikibook <https://en.wikibooks.org/wiki/Haskell>`_

-Clash does make some use of more advances features of GHC Haskell, which are exposed by GHC as language extensions.
+Clash does make some use of more advanced features of GHC Haskell, which are exposed by GHC as language extensions.
 The extensions used by Clash are

 - `BinaryLiterals <https://downloads.haskell.org/~ghc/9.0.1/docs/html/users_guide/exts/binary_literals.html>`_